-This recipe blog, Cooking with Nana Ling, is a place where I celebrate the food my family has always enjoyed – from classic and much-loved Aussie recipes to forgotten favourites.
+This recipe blog, Cooking with Nana Ling, is a place where I celebrate the food my family has always enjoyed – from classic and much-loved recipes to forgotten favourites.

-I re-create and share the many wonderful recipes my great grandmother, Nana Ling, wrote by hand in a small black notebook during the 1930’s and 1940’s.
-I also cook up other desserts and dishes that my grandmother and mum taught me over the years.
+I re-create and share the many wonderful recipes my great grandmother, Nana Ling, wrote by hand in a small black notebook during the 1930’s and 1940’s and also cook up other desserts and dishes that my grandmother and mum taught me over the years.